-This postcard is the only view to surface so far showing the theatre's short-lived entrance on Broadway.
-There's also a view of the Majestic Theatre vertical farther down the street on the right just before the greenish Eastern Columbia building.
-The marquee in the left foreground is the President Theatre, later to become the Globe.
+This card also gives us a view of the Majestic Theatre vertical farther down the street on the right just before the greenish Eastern Columbia building.
+In the left foreground the marquee of the President / Globe Theatre is advertising the King Vidor film "Street Scene," a September release with Sylvia Sidney, William Collier Jr. and Estelle Taylor.

 c.1938 - A look east on 8th St. from Hill with a glimpse of the Olympic (15 cents admission) on the left.
 Down at 8th & Broadway we see the Tower Theatre.
 That's the May Co. on the right.
 It's a Herman Schultheis photo in the Los Angeles Public Library collection.

 c.1939 - A Dick Whittington Studio photo looking toward Broadway.
 It's in the USC Digital Library collection.